-Deferred А ccounts Refundable

-Revenue R eceivable Entrance Fees

-Balance - December 31, 2022 \$ - \$ - \$-

-Balance - December 31, 2023 \$ 14,702,46 3 \$ 24,380 \$ 70,746,729
+Deferred Revenue counts ceivable - Refundable htrance Fees Balance - December 31, 2022 \$ - \$ - \$ - Balance - December 31, 2023 \$ 14,702,463 \$ 24,380 \$ 70,746,729 Balance - December 31, 2024 \$ 33,889,088 \$ 19,829 \$ 133,568,553

 Fair Value Measurements

 The Organization categorizes its assets and liabilities measured at fair value into a threelevel hierarchy based on the priority of the inputs to the valuation technique used to determine fair value.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 If the inputs used in the determination of the fair value measurement fall within different levels of the hierarchy, the categorization is based on the lowest level input that is significant to the fair value measurement.
 Assets and liabilities valued at fair value are categorized based on the inputs to the valuation techniques as follows: